Kurumi-AL/Kurumi-AL/README.md

 ## Welcome to my Github 😄

 Hello!
-I am Bachelor of Computer Science student at Brigham Young University.
+I am a Bachelor of Computer Science student at Brigham Young University.

 ### What interests me?
 I love creating websites with technologies such as React.js and Firebase that are user friendly and fun to use.